 In this section

 In the first two to three days after your child’s injury, avoid:

-Using the ankle and foot only, trace (in the air) the letters of the alphabet from A–Z.
+Using the ankle and foot only, trace the letters of the alphabet from A–Z in the air.

 Push the affected foot up and down 10 times.